 In addition to disclosing these conflicts, M&C has taken steps to mitigate them by monitoring mutual fund and mutual fund share class selection for such conflicts and, where appropriate, discussing such selections and options with the M&C professional assigned to the account.
-M&C also provides training to its representatives on mutual fund and mutual fund share class selection.
 Finally, M&C takes the following steps with respect to the evaluation and selection of mutual fund positions.